craigtaub/full-stack-graphql-todo/README.md

 - Giving Adapter of a test Repo to control method responses, doesn't work.
 - react-apollo Mutation wudnt trigger Query so page would need refresh for content.
 Fix = Imperative Store API 'update'.
 - `docker-compose up` failure -> `eval "$(docker-machine env default)"`
+- docker create+migrate at build time when no db running. move to CMD time.